Modern (1940’s-present)

 Conclusion

-CRISPR technology is extremely new and must be taken with precaution.
+CRISPR gene editing is extremely new and use of this technology must be approached pre-cautiously..
 It represents a groundbreaking advancement in the field of gene editing, offering unprecedented precision and efficiency in targeting specific genes.
 Its potential to revolutionize disease therapy cannot be overstated.
 A lot of research studies at this point can have conflicting evidence regarding its safety and efficacy.
 Current and accepted information could be subject to change in the coming years as research is ongoing.
 And it goes without saying that grounded ethical guidelines must be established to further the technology.
 The responsible use of CRISPR technology is paramount, and ethical considerations must guide its application.
-With continued dedication and ethical vigilance, CRISPR technology has the potential to usher in a new era of personalized medicine, where genetic disorders or diseases are no longer a barrier to health and well-being.
+With continued dedication and ethical vigilance, CRISPR technology has the ability to usher in a new era of personalized medicine, where genetic disorders or diseases are no longer a barrier to health and well-being.

 References